Skip to main content

 Both all-wheel drive and four-wheel drive have advantages and disadvantages, as do each type of four- or all-wheel drive.
 All-wheel-drive vehicles are typically lighter-duty and are most often used as passenger cars.
 The added grip in slippery conditions can make for a much safer and more controlled ride in wet or snowy conditions.

-In general, all-wheel-drive vehicles like crossover SUVs aren’t designed for traversing serious off-road trails or dealing with extreme conditions.
+In general, all-wheel-drive vehicles like crossover SUVs aren't designed for traversing serious off-road trails or dealing with extreme conditions.
 Still, their advantage is that they work largely without driver interaction and are usually very reliable.
+AWD vehicles tend to cost less than comparable 4WD vehicles as well, given the typically simpler and less robust nature of their running gear.

-The simple answer to which is best, AWD or 4WD, is that most people, most of the time will get along just fine with even the most basic of all-wheel-drive systems.
+The simple answer to which is best, AWD or 4WD, is that most people, most of the time, will get along just fine with even the most basic of all-wheel-drive systems.
 If you regularly go off-road or find yourself in particularly extreme weather conditions, then four-wheel drive might be a better option.

 See Edmunds pricing data